leadingsystems/lsjs/README.md

 in folders) in one single file.
 No JS file or CSS file of the LSJS core or an app will ever be referenced directly.

-Example _01 doesn't use any of the cool LSJS features.
+Example _01 doesn't use any of the cool LSJS features (only the very simple messageBox core module).
 It simply shows how to include an LSJS app in your website.

 Please open: http://yourdomain.com/assets/lsjs/examples/_01/index.html